Black Friday Aftermath – When Did the Chaos Become so Controlled?

 The long shopping cart traffic jams, the sweet gabfest dramas of customers – despite all this it WAS the most exciting days of the years.

-The day was/is even a big win for the stores, and shoppers save a huge deal on winter holidays.
-And to support the fun more, stores since the past few years, are opening at sooner and sooner.
+The day was/is even a big win for the stores, and shoppers save a huge deal in the winter holidays.
+And to support the fun more, stores for the past few years, are opening at sooner and sooner.
 Some are even unlocking their doors at midnight of Thanksgiving, and some are using the evenings (5 and 6 p.m.) – this is the start of things spiraling out of control!

-And the question is; can it still be called as Black Friday?
+And the question is; can it still be called Black Friday?
 Or is it Gray Thursday?

 What Has Become of Black Friday?

 Did you have the chance to watch, horror director George Romero’s, Dawn of the Dead?
 Climaxes in the mall, right?
 A mass of zombies draws to the mall mindlessly – compare it to the ‘Black Friday Fights 2017’ – living men craving for bargains and rushing towards things.
 The store owners can simply name these malls as hell-scape for the buyers.